codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-mern-stack-application-to-production.md

 ## View Application

 After restarting the capsule, the application will now be ready to be viewed.
-Click the "Live Website" link at the top of the capsule tab and you should see your deployed application.
+Click the URL link in the "Details" tab of the capsule tab and you should see your deployed application.

 ![Deployed App](../assets/deployment/mern/cc-mern-stack.png)